Productivity Hacks for Homesteaders

 4. Then look at your list for the following day and set up a rough game plan.

-Having this step done before you start your day will help you to begin a bit on autopilot.
 I don’t always wake up refreshed and ready to go, so having my first steps mapped out a bit keeps me from walking from my bed to the coffee pot and directly to the couch. 🙂

 a senior woman reading over a to do list next to a blue cup of coffee

-Tip #8 Get ‘er done.
+Tip #8 Get ‘er done

 This saying may be funny but it is so incredibly motivating.

 By chanting these 3 words you are training your mind to keep going.
 To put one foot in front of the other and keep working on the project at hand.
-Having a mantra or a saying that you can use to focus and motivate can go a long way to getting more done in less time.

-This line keeps me from getting sidetracked and distracted and keeps my head in the game so to speak.
 I am not saying to work non stop all day until you hit the floor completely burned out and spent.
 Having a mantra will get you back to work when you do take a break or stop to catch your breath.

 Get up, get moving, and get ‘er done!

-Tip #9 Take a break.
+Tip #9 Take a break

 It is so important to reward yourself for a job well done.
 Working all the time will not only burn you out but will drain you mentally and even can make you physically sick.
-By giving yourself a break daily or even weekly you are helping to balance the heavy workload with some rest and relaxation.

-For me that day is Sunday.
+For me, that day is Sunday.

 I know each week I get Sunday off to reset my batteries and get ready for the new week ahead.
 That is my planning day and I spend it on the couch with Hubs watching football or outside with the family just having fun.
-Either way, knowing that I have that one day to rest and recoup helps make the other days much easier to tackle.

 Tip #10 Save the best for last.